 Save the Humans? analyzed many historical cases in which new forms of common preservation had emerged, and found them often to be related to what it called an “ecological shift” like the shift in worldview from isolated to interdependent organisms introduced by the science of ecology.
 In this shift, people come to recognize apparently separate, independent entities as part of larger wholes.
 This often involves the self-organization of people who have been isolated or even antagonistic.”
 It often overcomes powerlessness by making use of various forms of “people power” based on a refusal to obey those currently in charge.

 I have recently completed Common Preservation: In a Time of Mutual Destruction which provides a heuristic for how to understand and nourish common preservation.
-It was slated for publication November 2020 but may not be released until 2021 due to current world events.
+It is slated for publication in early 2021.

 Jeremy Brecher, Save the Humans?
 Common Preservation in Action (Boulder, CO: Paradigm Publishers, 2012), 140.